 3. Run a PR drive

 Getting placements in relevant publications is a great way to get more eyeballs on your store during Black Friday.
 This is exactly what boot brand Dear Frances did during one Black Friday event.
-It managed to secure placements in top online fashion mags, including The Zoe Report and Marie Claire
+The theme of the content was ‘top 5 boots’ from their Black Friday Sale.
+It managed to secure placements in top online fashion mags, including The Zoe Report and Marie Claire.

-Tons of shoppers turn to their fave publishers and bloggers for Black Friday inspo.
+Tons of shoppers turn to their favourite publishers and bloggers for Black Friday inspo.
 If you've got a sought-after product or you've got a good relationship with a publication in your niche, try pitching some Black Friday content to them.
 If you've not built up those PR relationships yet, there are plenty of writers looking for awesome products to add to their holiday gift guides.
-Sign up for PR opps with sites like Help a Reporter Out to increase your chance of getting featured.
+Sign up for PR opps with sites like Connectively to increase your chance of getting featured.

 4. Promote a buy-back campaign